+Management of Business Information Systems (Management betrieblicher Informationssysteme)

+Concerned students Bachelor level

+Concerned semester Summer

+Name of contact person E-Mail

+sekretariat@wius.bwi.uni-stuttgart.de

+Teaching language German

+Teaching methods Slide-based lecture Interactive workshop for requirements elicitation Case studies and group exercises in tutorial

+Hours per week ECTS-Credits

+Lecture: 2; Tutorial: 2 Lecture: 3; Tutorial: 3

+Prerequisites

-Management of Business Information Systems (Management betrieblicher Informationssysteme) Concerned students Bachelor level Concerned semester Summer Name of contact person E-Mail sekretariat@wius.bwi.uni-stuttgart.de Teaching language German Slide-based lecture Teaching methods Interactive workshop for requirements elicitation Case studies and group exercises in tutorial ECTS-Credits Hours per week Lecture: 2; Tutorial: 2 Lecture: 3; Tutorial: 3 Prerequisites Assessment For Erasmus-students possible Written exam (90 minutes) Written exam (90 minutes) covering the content of covering the content of the the lecture and the tutorial. lecture and the tutorial.
+Assessment For Erasmus-students possible

+Written exam (90 minutes) covering the content of the lecture and the tutorial.
+Written exam (90 minutes) covering the content of the lecture and the tutorial.

 Course content is the analysis and the design of business information systems dealing with business process analysis and business process improvements in early stages of software development (until the design of the software).
 Activities of requirements engineering as requirements elicitation, documentation, validation, and management are in focus.
-Further course content is project management for software development: project planning, project organization, co-worker management, controlling aspects, quality aspects.
+Further course content is project management for software development: project planning, project organization, coworker management, controlling aspects, quality aspects.
 Moreover this course will enter not only into the details of relevant moderation techniques but also into communication techniques and action models.